danielsqtang/Data-Ingestion-Shellscript/README.md

 Outline:
 Sqoop import
+Create hive table
+Flattened Products,Orders,OrderDetails and Customers SH1
+Prepped business intelligence questions
+Spark to answer them.
+Kept queries. ask about new hive db? script for each answer
+Oozie to schedule scripts

 When making the flattened table, there were duplicate columns within the tables.
 Using equi-joins solved tables with only one common column, but if a table had two duplicate columns, there was a need to specifically exclude it when joining.
 The address column value has a comma within it, causing mismatched columns when the hive table reads the file.
 Tried changing field delimiter for hive table, and also changed fields terminated by for sqoop import.
 Still has not fixed the table.